What is Diverticulitis?

 - Family history: It contributes to the development of diverticulitis in about 40% of total cases.

-- Low fiber diets: While some studies have shown a connection between low fiber diet and diverticulitis, others have failed to find it.
+- Low fiber diets: While some studies have shown a connection between a low fiber diet and diverticulitis, others have failed to find it.
 Hence, it is not confirmed as a risk factor for diverticulitis but is a risk factor for other gastrointestinal diseases.

 - Obesity: There is a strong connection between the development of diverticulitis and larger waists.